By: Peter Greenberg

 Eco-minded travelers face an enormous vacation dilemma: Getting to any destination usually involves a long drive or a fuel-guzzling flight.
 So, how can you tell if a hotel is truly committed to conservation practices, or just “green-washing” its approach?
 CBS News Travel Editor Peter Greenberg steps into the green lane.

-Eco-luxe isn’t just a buzzword at Playa Viva, which was designed to put environmental concerns in the forefront.
-For starters, Playa Viva was constructed with sustainable woods and is powered almost completely by off-grid solar power—they use gas only for the kitchen stove and refrigerator.
-The property also has a working garden and farm, and in addition to sourcing local ingredients, the owners buy fixtures, blankets and organic towels from neighboring communities and craftsmen.
+Eco-luxe isn’t just a buzzword at Playa Viva.
+It’s a term which was designed to put environmental concerns in the forefront.
+For starters, Playa Viva was constructed with sustainable woods.
+As well as is powered almost completely by off-grid solar power.
+So they use gas only for the kitchen stove and refrigerator.
+The property also has a working garden and farm.
+More interestingly, in addition to sourcing local ingredients, the owners buy fixtures, blankets and organic towels from neighboring communities and craftsmen.

 To see what makes this hotel—the only LEED gold-certified Ritz-Carlton property as of press time—so green, we should start on the roof.
-It’s populated with 18,000 plants, the chef’s garden and two beehives (with 50,000 bees each) used to make honey.
-The hotel uses 30 percent less energy than traditional properties and also aims to improve guests’ carbon footprint: Bikes are available for free and the hotel even has a bike valet.
-Plus, the hotel encourages hybrid cars—there’s free parking for hybrid vehicles, free hybrid weekend van service and an electric charging station to keep all those green cars going.
+It’s populated with 18,000 plants aka the chef’s garden and two beehives (with 50,000 bees each) used to make honey.
+The green getaway hotel uses 30 percent less energy than traditional properties.
+It also aims to improve guests’ carbon footprint.
+So bikes are therefore available for free and the hotel even has a bike valet.
+Plus, there green getaways encourage hybrid and electric car.
+Because there’s free parking for hybrid vehicles, free hybrid weekend van service and an electric charging station to keep all those green cars going.

 KIMPTON HOTELS, NATIONWIDE

-Kimpton’s Earth Care initiative goes above and beyond the standard green certifications, and has since 1981.
-More than 100 different green policies range from standard (low-energy light bulbs and nontoxic cleaners) to more creative initiatives (phone books available only on request, in-house purified water systems instead of bottled water).
-Individual Kimpton properties offer additional green features and amenities, like hybrid car incentives, recycled clothing hangers and on-site urban gardens where they source their own ingredients.
+Kimpton’s Earth Care initiative goes above and beyond the standard green certifications.
+It has since 1981.
+More than 100 different green policies in their green getaways range from standard low-energy light bulbs and nontoxic cleaners.
+Then to more creative initiatives phone books available only on request, in-house purified water systems instead of bottled water.
+Individual Kimpton properties offer additional green features and amenities.
+For example hybrid car incentives, recycled clothing hangers and on-site urban gardens.
+Consequently where they source their own ingredients.

-When you leave the room, draw the blinds, turn off the lights and readjust the thermostat by five degrees.
+When you leave the room, draw the blinds.
+Even turn off the lights and readjust the thermostat by five degrees.